 Good: Beaches offers several complete wedding and honeymoon packages, which takes all of the stress out of planning.
 The resort offers by far the widest selection of onsite dining and activities of any accommodation in the Turks and Caicos.

 Another option for a destination wedding in the Turks and Caicos is one of our larger luxury villa rentals.
-There’s a great collection of beachfront options to choose from, including smaller and secluded rentals, to expansive 10 bedroom mansions, which can cater to large family or group of friends.
+There’s a great collection of beachfront options to choose from, including smaller and secluded rentals, to expansive 10-bedroom mansions, which can cater to large families, or groups of friends.

 Villas can be a good choice for those wanting to get more involved in the planning and overseeing of all details of their event.
 The local professional wedding planners are also happy to work at vacation rentals as well.

 In addition to some incredible honeymoon resorts, the Turks and Caicos offers some must-do activities, most of which involve our spectacular beaches and ocean.
-A top thing to do is to take a boat charter or cruise, and we suggest that a minimum of two: a half day or full day beach hopping and snorkeling adventure, and an evening sunset sail.
+A top thing to do is to take a boat charter or cruise, and we suggest a minimum of two: a half-day or full-day beach hopping and snorkeling adventure, and an evening sunset sail.
 Both private and public excursions are available, yet a private trip is recommended.